marvelousempire/pockit/MVP-SCOPE.md

 ### Vision

 Pockit is a personal truth engine that quietly builds a deeply accurate AI agent by learning who you *really* are through gentle daily interactions.
+Privacy-first and self-hosted by design.

 ### MVP Goal